sushma-r/sushma-r.github.io/about.md

 ---

 <p class="message">
-  Hey there!
-I’m a Web Developer and Designer from Mandya, India!
+  I’m a Developer & Web Artisan from Mandya, India!
 </p>

  I enjoy taking complex problems.
 I also love the logic and structure of coding and always strive to write elegant and efficient code, whether it be PHP, MySql, GIT, HTML, CSS, jQuery, frameworks or new technologies.

-There are currently two themes built on Poole:

 *  Working with a passion for developing great websites with very good performance & designing beautiful and functional user experiences.
 *  Minimalist who believes that less is more.